Temporal-MPI: Enabling Multi-Plane Images for Dynamic Scene Modelling via Temporal Basis Learning

 \subsection{Training Loss Function}

 To let the Temporal-MPI focus on reconstruction quality, we ignore the sparsity of coding coefficients for this task.
-Coefficients and the temporal basis are jointly learned and optimised.
-The whole system will be optimised via the following loss function $\mathcal{L}$:
+Coefficients and the temporal basis are jointly learned and optimized.
+The whole system is optimized via the following loss function $\mathcal{L}$:

-where $\hat{\textbf{I}}_t^k$ is the rendered image at time $t$ for the camera $k$, $\mathbf{I}_t^k$ is the ground truth image from the same view.
+where $\hat{\mathbf{I}}_t^k$ is the rendered image at time $t$ for the camera $k$, $\mathbf{I}_t^k$ is the ground truth image from the same view.
 The first term in $\mathcal{L}$ calculates the $L_2$ reconstruction loss.
 The second term penalises edge inconsistencies, with $\nabla$ denoting the gradient operator.
 In the third term, $\text{TVC}$ denotes total variation loss \cite{chambolle1997image}. $\lambda_1$ and $\lambda_2$ are balancing weights for different loss terms.